-- A key element of employee attraction and retention is workplace culture; the Company continues to embrace the "we are different" expression to express its 'can do' attitude. - The Company is invested in creating and maintaining an inclusive, inspiring and high-performing workplace enabled by a supportive culture.
-Employees are invited to drive their own development in an environment that provides access to opportunities for career growth through a mix of formal training, on the job learning and mentoring opportunities. - The Group has experienced an increase in female workforce participation rate, rising from 15.31% in June 2020 to 16.99% in June 2021.
+- The Company is invested in creating and maintaining an inclusive, inspiring and high-performing workplace enabled by a supportive culture.
+Employees are invited to drive their own development in an environment that provides access to opportunities for career growth through a mix of formal training, on-the-job learning and mentoring opportunities. - The Group has experienced an increase in female workforce participation rate, rising from 15.31% in June 2020 to 16.99% in June 2021.
 The increase puts the Group above the target level of 16.1% set in mid-2020.
-The increase in female participation has been predominantly driven by a focus on introducing female entry-level talent to the business, via a graduate programme, apprenticeships and entry level operator programmes.
-These initiatives have allowed the Group to increase female numbers in work areas and occupations that are traditionally male dominated; an important step in creating a truly more gender diverse and inclusive workforce. - The Group's commitment to the introduction and development of apprentices, graduates and vacation students continues to grow and evolve into a strong pipeline for future talent. - The Group has focused on attraction of new industry talent via operational industry entry pathways in the Commodities and Mining Services divisions, allowing entry pathways for a diverse pool of talent. - The Company places great focus on the quality of leadership, knowing that leaders act as the primary influencers of culture, with bespoke development programmes and initiatives to support development of leaders.
+The increase in female participation has been predominantly driven by a focus on introducing female entry-level talent to the business, via a graduate program, apprenticeships and entry level operator programs.
+These initiatives have allowed the Group to increase female numbers in work areas and occupations that are traditionally male dominated; an important step in creating a more gender diverse and inclusive workforce. - The Group's commitment to the introduction and development of apprentices, graduates and vacation students continues to grow and evolve into a strong pipeline of future talent. - The Group has focused on attraction of new industry talent via operational industry entry pathways in the Commodities and Mining Services divisions, allowing entry pathways for a diverse pool of talent. - The Company places significant focus on the quality of its leadership, given the impact leaders have on workplace culture.
+Bespoke programs and initiatives continue to support leadership development.